Konami GT

-Konami GT, originally known as Konami RF2 - Red Fighter, is a 1985 racing video game developed and released by Konami, using their GX400 arcade architecture.
+Konami GT, released in Japan as Konami RF2 Red Fighter, is a 1985 racing video game developed and published by Konami for arcades.
+Namco released the game in Japan.
 The player drives a sports car which must reach various checkpoints without running out of fuel.
 A turbo mode (activated by the gear shift) increases the car's speed but uses more fuel and puts the player at a higher risk of hitting an obstacle.
 Fuel power-ups can be found on the road which the player must pick up to make it to the final checkpoint.

 The original title RF2 is a reference to Konami's 1984 arcade game Road Fighter, and thus this may be considered an unofficial sequel.
 RF2 was a commercial success in Japanese arcades.
-The series was followed in 1996 by official sequel Midnight Run - Road Fighter 2.
+The series was followed in 1996 by Midnight Run - Road Fighter 2.

-Konami GT was made available on Microsoft's Game Room service for its Xbox 360 console and for Windows-based PCs on October 6, 2010.
+Konami GT was made available on Microsoft's Game Room service in 2010.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in April 2026.